rsdoiel/antenna/food.md

 date: 2025-05-07, from: Bon Appetet

 ALT started as a passion project for chef Niko Romito.
-Today, it's a nationwide movement for better roadside dining on Italian motorways.
+Today, it’s a nationwide movement for better roadside dining on Italian motorways.

 <br>